What made you think of Broadsided for this story?

 Writer Nicole Baute: The themes of fertility and conception as a wild natural occurrence came through in a powerful way that I was not necessarily conscious of while writing.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

 Writer Nicole Baute: Yes!
 I’m often inspired by visual art and the lives of artists.
 Earlier this year I spent a few hours wandering the Picasso museum in Barcelona and scribbling madly in my notebook about the Blue Period and the Rose Period and everything in between.
 I ended up writing a short creative non-fiction piece about aging and the passage of time.

 How does literature fit into your creative life as a visual artist?

 Artist Løchlann Jain: I don’t make a huge distinction between drawing and writing in my creative practices.
-For me they are two legible ways (ie. practices with histories) of attempts to make sense of the world.
+For me they are two legible ways (ie. practices with histories) to make sense of the world.

 Describe the collaboration in one word.

 Writer Nicole Baute: Alchemy

 If this broadside were a piece of music, what would it be?